Oregon state police called to Portland amid escalating tensions | International

 State police and law enforcement from neighboring suburbs were sent to Portland, Oregon, on Monday as tensions mounted following a fatal weekend shooting in the midst of clashes between supporters of President Donald Trump and counter-protesters.
 Portland Mayor Ted Wheeler on Sunday warned of an escalation of protest-related violence after seeing a flurry of social media posts vowing revenge for Saturday's shooting victim, identified by the right-wing Patriot Prayer militia group as one of its supporters.

-Brown's plan calls for temporarily sending in state police troopers and officers from neighboring jurisdictions.
-In addition, the FBI and federal prosecutors will add resources to prosecute criminal offenses stemming from protests, she said.
+In addition to temporarily sending in state police troopers and officers from neighboring jurisdictions, the FBI and federal prosecutors will add resources to prosecute criminal offenses stemming from protests, Brown said.
 No mention was made of activating the National Guard.
 Last week, 1,000 guard troops were sent to Kenosha, Wisconsin, after a wave of arson fires and the deadly shooting of two people protesting in support of a Black man shot in the back and paralyzed by a white officer.

 The Trump administration in July deployed federal forces to Portland to protect a U.S. courthouse that has been the focus of violent protests and other federal property, drawing criticism that their presence only heightened the unrest.
 The federal agents were later withdrawn.
 STREET CLASHES AND DEADLY SHOOTING

-Investigators have yet to say whether the fatal shooting had anything to do with those confrontations.
+Investigators have yet to say whether the fatal shooting grew out of those confrontations.
 Police identified the victim on Monday as Aaron J. Danielson, 39, of Portland, who died from a gunshot wound to the chest.
-A weekend social media post from the Patriot Prayer leader, Joey Gibson, referred to him as "Jay."
+Patriot Prayer leader Joey Gibson, speaking to local radio on Monday, described Danielson as a "very gentle" person who was targeted because he was wearing a Patriot Prayer hat.

-The Portland Oregonian newspaper, citing unnamed sources familiar with the case, reported investigators were seeking a suspect seen leaving the scene and believed to have been cited for carrying a loaded weapon at an earlier protest.
-Trump has seized on civil disturbances in cities such as Portland and Kenosha, blaming state and local Democratic leaders, as he amps up his calls for law and order ahead of the Nov.
-3 election.
+"It doesn’t matter what you believe in politically, you can be far left or whatever your beliefs are, if you knew him as a person, you would never hurt him," Gibson said.
+“Great guy.
+Never seen him get angry, never seen him be violent."
+Another man identified in an interview posted to YouTube as Chandler Pappas said he was with Danielson when they were confronted by assailants who "executed my partner" on the street.
+"They hunted us down.
+They recognized our Patriot Prayer hats," Pappas said.

 ALSO READ